isomerpages/isomerpages-govtech/media/technews/_posts/2022-11-04-how-to-avoid-digital-burnout.md

 As Singapore lifts pandemic restrictions and many aspects of life return to normal, one thing is here to stay, at least for now – remote working, or at least, a hybrid of working in office and working from home.

-While working from home certainly has its perks, it doesn mean more virtual meetings, online written communication through email and messaging tools, and more screen time overall.
+While working from home certainly has its perks, it does mean more virtual meetings, online written communication through email and messaging tools, and more screen time overall.

 Indeed, this increase in digital workload might well be a significant reason why four out of five Singaporeans are feeling [at risk of burnout](https://sbr.com.sg/hr-education/news/singaporeans-are-most-de-energised-employees-in-asia) in 2022.